Coal in India: Pre-independence

 Commercial exploitation of coal in India began in 1774 with John Sumner and Suetonius Grant Heatly of the East India Company in the Raniganj Coalfield along the Western bank of Damodar River.
 The growth of Indian coal mining remained slow for nearly a century due to low demand.
+Carr, Tagore and Company tried to establish themselves as the sole supplier of coal in the region.
+In 1843, Jeremiah Homfray’s mine at Naraincoory was taken over by Carr, Tagore and Company to form Bengal Coal Company.
+The British authorities were not happy with the near monopoly of Carr, Tagore and Company in the field of coal mining.
+Bengal’s industrial development started taking off, powered by Bengal Coal Company’s coal.
+After the formation of Bengal Coal Company, the coal industry started getting regularised.
 The introduction of steam locomotives increased coal production to an annual average of 1 million metric tons (1.1 million short tons) in 1853.
 By 1900, India produced 6.12 million metric tons (6.75 million short tons) of coal per year; by 1920, it produced 18 million metric tons (20 million short tons).
 During the First World War, coal production received a boost due to increased demand, but declined again in the early 1930s.
 Production reached a level of 29 e6MT by 1942 and 30 e6MT by 1946.

 In the regions of British India known as Bengal, Bihar and Odisha, the many Indians pioneered Indian involvement in coal mining from 1894.
 They broke the previous monopolies held by British and other Europeans, establishing many collieries at locations such as Khas Jharia, Jamadoba, Balihari, Tisra, Katrasgarh, Kailudih, Kusunda, Govindpur, Sijua, Sijhua, Loyabad, Dhansar, Bhuli, Bermo, Mugma, Chasnala-Bokaro, Bugatdih, Putki, Chirkunda, Bhowrah, Sinidih, Kendwadih, and Dumka.